 Each time a NEW PLAYER begins a game, the GAME INTRODUCTION sequence plays automatically.
-You can pause this sequence by pressing P or bypass it by pressing the spacebar.
+You can pause this sequence by pressing "P" or bypass it by pressing the spacebar.
 This applies to any audio or video sequence.
+You should watch it the first time however, since information is given which may prove useful to you later.

-DAY I
+DAY 1

 Each time a NEW DAY begins, a DAY INTRO sequence plays automatically.
 Again, you can bypass them by pressing the spacebar, but you shouldn't, or you'll miss important information.
 If you are just starting a new game, this is DAY 1.
 When the DAY 1 INTRO finishes, you'll have a short wait while the OFFICE loads.
+Since you're Tex Murphy, this is your office, and the first thing you should do is become familiar with it.